 The Four Seasons Hotel Hong Kong

-Another super family firendly place to stay when in Hong Kong with kdis is the Four Seasons Hotel Hong Kong.
+Another superb luxury family hotel in Hong Kong is the fabulous Four Seasons Hotel Hong Kong.
 A peaceful haven in the heart of Central with a glorious infinity pool overlooking Victoria Harbour.
-The hotel offers luxuriously appointed suites and rooms with spectacular harbour views, Michelin-starred restaurants including Cantonese Lung King Heen and French inspired Caprice to one of the best spa’s in Hong Kong
+One of the most luxurious family hotel Hong Kong with family friendly suites and rooms with spectacular harbour views, Michelin-starred restaurants including Cantonese Lung King Heen and French inspired Caprice to one of the best spa’s in Hong Kong

 Family friendly luxuries include kid size robes, children’s toiletries, complimentary baby amenities, dedicated kids menus and in-room babysitting.

-Occupying the top floors of the ICC building the tallest tower in Hong Kong, The Ritz-Carlton when in Hong Kong with kids is luxury exemplified.
+Occupying the top floors of the ICC building the tallest tower in Hong Kong, The Ritz-Carlton is another wonderful five star family hotel in Hong Kong.
 At 490 meters high, the suites feature floor to ceiling glass windows with phenomenal views of Victoria Harbour and the Hong Kong city.
 The hotel features a “Five-Star” rated spa, indoor infinity pool, Michelin-starred restaurants and The Lounge and Bar the highest in the world.

 It’s the Ritz Kids feature that is most exciting for families, with healthy kids menu on offer and a night safari set up in the room which includes a tent and LED lanterns.
 Kids are also gifted with bath toys, printed tote bag, kids toiletries and provided with bathrobes and slippers.